What to do if my Chromebook is damaged, broken, won't power on, etc...

 The less information you provide, the longer it takes to get it fixed.

 A good suggestion for technology is - "When in doubt, bring it in.
-Better to have us look at it and find nothing or have minor repairs than put it off and have to pay for a new one."
+Better to have us look at it and find nothing or need minor repairs than put it off or hide it and have to pay for a new one."

 Examples of when to bring the Chromebook in: